coreruleset/database-logging-plugin/README.md

 This is a plugin that brings database logging to CRS.

-Plugin runs in phase 5 and writes all logs genereated by all rules into SQL database.
+Plugin runs in phase 5 (so it does not slow down the traffic) and writes all logs genereated by all rules into SQL database.

 Logs are read from memory using `WEBSERVER_ERROR_LOG` variable, so plugin does not need any permissions to access log files on filesystem.